Most likely or definitely true

 What science tells us

-The FDA defines cosmetics as “articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced to, or […]
+The FDA defines cosmetics as “articles intended to be rubbed, poured, sprinkled, or sprayed […]

 Curcumin/turmeric